 Kam is an accredited Advanced Immigration and Asylum Caseworker and Supervisor

 Kam has worked in Legal Aid Immigration practice since 1999 and is a Senior Solicitor at Southwark Law Centre, where she manages the Immigration Team.
-She also provides advice for Maternity Action on Charges for NHS Maternity Care.
 She is committed to Legal Aid practice and to addressing issues of discrimination and diversity in the legal sector.

 Kam is also a part-time Visiting Lecturer at Westminster University, where she designs and delivers the Immigration Law module on the Legal Practice Couse.
-She is one of the authors of CPAG’s ‘Benefits for Migrants’ Handbook.
+She has previously authored the immigration chapters of CPAG’s ‘Benefits for Migrants’ Handbook.

 Kam is an Independent Funding and Costs Adjudicator for the Ministry of Justice, deciding Legal Aid funding and costs appeals.